It happens to me surprisingly often.

 A clincher sentence is a concluding sentence reinforcing your key message.

-You’ll find clinchers as the last sentence of a well-written blog post, essay, or book chapter; or at the end of a section in a blog post—before a subhead introduces the next section.
+Clinchers appear as the last sentence of well-written social media posts, blog posts, essays, or book chapters.
+Sometimes, you also find them at the end of a section within a chapter or blog post—just before a subhead announces the next section.

 A clincher sentence is a soundbite, communicating a nugget of wisdom.
-It’s a memorable point that may linger in your reader’s mind long after she’s finished reading your content.
+It’s a memorable point that may linger in your reader’s mind long after they’ve finished reading your content.

 Want to know how to write these powerful sentences?